TimHanewich/PACHI/readme.md

 # PACHI: Power Apps x Canvas Headless Integration
-Ever wished Copilot could interact with your Power Apps for you? **Look no further!**
+Ever wondered what it would look like if Copilot could interact with your Power Apps for you? **Look no further!**

 I built PACHI to demonstrate how Copilot could open and interact with a Power Apps canvas app on a user's behalf to satisfy their request within a Copilot chat session.

 ## TL;DR
 PACHI demonstrates how we could give Copilot the ability to interact with any Power App to fulfill a user's intent.

-To support this capability,I developed methods for canvas app schema extraction and loading, canvas app simulation in a headless environment, and a LLM-prompting methodology to facilitate LLM interacting with a Power App to fulfill the user's intent.
+To support this capability, I developed methods for canvas app schema extraction and loading, canvas app simulation in a headless environment, and a LLM-prompting methodology to facilitate LLM interacting with a Power App to fulfill the user's intent.

 ## How PACHI Works
-PACHI uses a few uninque capabilities strung together into one cohesive system:
+PACHI uses a few unique capabilities strung together into one cohesive system:

-Within a chat session with Copilot (in this demo, just a generic agent, but pretent it is Copilot!), these are the steps that happen:
+Within a chat session with Copilot (in this demo, just a generic agent), these are the steps that happen:

 ### Step 1: The User Requests Copilot Use a Power App to Accomplish Something
 Much like how a user can tag a teams channel or other resources within Copilot, the user could in theory tag a Power App they have access to.